cap-js/docs/guides/deployment/cicd.md

 :::

-#### BTP
+#### BTP Prerequisites

 Also make sure sufficient service entitlements are assigned to your subaccount depending on your expected usage.

-::: tip Share resources for sandbox deployments in your org
+::: tip Set up a sandbox subaccount as an org-wide default

-By sharing resources you can not only deploy entirely new projects without any additional setup, but it can also reduce total cost of ownership.
+Organization variables and secrets allow you to provide defaults for new projects without prior setup.

-If required for your use case, you can easily **overwrite org-wide** variables and secrets by **repository-local** ones.
+Once required for your use case, you can easily **overwrite org-wide** variables and secrets by **repository-local** ones.
 :::

 #### You're set!

-You can now simply push any CAP project that was set up using `cds add github-actions` to your org, no additional setup required.
-When merging PRs or pushing to your `main` branch the deployment workflow will start and after some time a new entry will show up in the _Deployments_ section on your repository front page:
+You can now simply push any CAP project that was set up using `cds add github-actions` to your org.
+When merging PRs or pushing to your `main` branch, the deployment workflow will start and after some time a new entry will show up in the _Deployments_ section on your repository front page:

 ![](./assets/github-deployment.png){style="max-width: 200px"} <!-- = image-width/2 -->